 This weekend I’ve been amazed yet again at the history, culture and beauty of Andalucia.
 Since moving to Jaen province in the north of Andalucia in 1996 I love nothing more than exploring the region, and the rest of Spain, it is always diverse and fascinating.

-My destination was a lovely ancient Cortijo or farmstead, once known as the Casablanca, now it’s called Cortijo del Arte .
-Arte or art as each bedroom is named after a different Spanish artist.
+My destination was a lovely ancient Cortijo or farmstead, once known as the Casablanca, now it’s called Cortijo del Arte.
+Arte or art because each bedroom is named after a different Spanish artist.
 The new owners are going to be changing the name of the rooms.
-They will be holding art exhibitions (in the onsite municipal museum), then room will be named after the exhibiting artist and host one of their paintings too.
+They will be holding art exhibitions (in the onsite municipal museum), then the rooms will be named after the exhibiting artist and host one of their paintings too.

-On Saturday we spent the day with a local guide, Carolina, on part of her Ruta Sensorial de Valle de Azahar – Sensory Route of Orange Blossom Valley, with other additions, I left the planning completely up to her.
+On Saturday we spent the day with a local guide, Carolina, on part of her Ruta Sensorial de Valle de Azahar – Sensory Route of Orange Blossom Valley, with other additions.
+I left the planning completely up to her.
 It was all fun.
 This valley, also known as the Valle del Guadalhorce, is covered with citrus plantations.
-Orange, lemon, kumquat, graperuit, if it’s citrus it grows here, this is a fairly mild climate with not too cold winters (like I get further north) nor too hot (like I get too!)
+Orange, lemon, kumquat, grapefruit, if it’s citrus it grows here, this is a fairly mild climate with not too cold winters (like we get further north) nor too hot (like we get too!)

 Carolina planned and designed our bespoke visit, her passion is archaeology and preservation while integrating culture with small enterprises.
 We visited three local businesses.
 The first a citrus farm with more varieties of oranges and lemons than I knew existed.
 The owner, known as Juanito Orange, made it an amusing and incredibly informative visit, even my husband who is no gardener was enthralled.